alexeyinkin/eb-1a/1-process/README.md

 On December 15, they printed a notice of approval and mailed it to me (see [below](#day-28)).
-This and all following mail was sent to the mailing address from the I-140 form.
+This and all following mail were sent to the mailing address from the I-140 form.

 ## Day 18